uicardioHQ/hugo-lime/README.md

 * Fully Responsive
 * and many more...

-For more information or for any help, [https://uicard.io/products/hugo-lime-free](visit this link)
+For more information or for any help, [visit this link](https://uicard.io/products/hugo-lime-free)